DPDK/dpdk/doc/guides/sample_app_ug/server_node_efd.rst

 * ``-n NODE_ID:`` Node ID, which cannot be equal or higher than NUM_MODES

-First, the distributor app must be launched, with the number of nodes that will be run.
+First, the server app must be launched, with the number of nodes that will be run.
 Once it has been started, the node instances can be run, with different NODE_ID.
 These instances have to be run as secondary processes, with ``--proc-type=secondary`` in the EAL options, which will attach to the primary process memory, and therefore,